 - Air Movement: Restricted air movement behind furniture and cupboards, in roof voids, loft areas, and under floor spaces can lead to condensation and timber decay.

-Effective home condensation control requires a proper understanding of air movement and moisture production.
-Here are some strategies:
+Effectively managing home condensation issues requires a clear understanding of how air and moisture behave indoors.
+Here are some proven strategies:

-- Humidistat-Controlled Extract Fans: Install these in bathrooms and shower rooms, preferably heat recovery types.
+- Humidistat-Controlled Extract Fans: Install these in high-moisture areas like bathrooms and shower rooms.
+If possible, choose heat recovery extractor fans as these also improve energy efficiency.

-- Trickle Vents: Install these on all windows to improve ventilation.
+- Trickle Vents: Install these on all windows to maintain and improve passive background ventilation.

-- Passive Vents: Add these to exterior walls.
+- Passive Vents: Add these to exterior walls to allow consistent air exchange.

-- Cooker Extract Hood: Always use the hood when cooking to reduce moisture buildup.
+- Cooker Extract Hood: Always use the hood when cooking to reduce moisture buildup, and ensure it is vented to the outside.

-- Fan Maintenance: Regularly clean and check all fans to ensure they function correctly.
+- Fan Maintenance: Clean all extractor fans every few months to ensure optimal performance./span>

 - Furniture Placement: Keep large pieces of furniture two to four inches away from walls to improve air movement.